 Don’t let the ingredients in this recipe limit your choices.
 Try to add other vegetables that suit your taste.
 For example, broccoli, cauliflower, green beans, and snap peas can be added to this dish.

 I enjoy eating vegetarian pancit sotanghon during lunchtime.
 Since noodles provide energy due to carbohydrates, it is better to eat this dish early so that you’ll have the time to burn the carbs by the end of the day.
+If you are into eating vegetarian food or at least want to start with it, then making this dish is a good way of doing it.

 Try this Vegetarian Pancit Sotanghon recipe.
 Let me know what you think.